hemansadeghi/FBSH/README.md

 * 📆 **Vulnerable or outdated packages** via `apt`, `yum`, or `dnf`
 * 📜 **Sudoers configuration** – checks for overly permissive `ALL` rules in `/etc/sudoers` and `/etc/sudoers.d`
 * 🕵️‍♂️ **Rootkit detection** using `chkrootkit` and `rkhunter` (if installed)
+* 💬 Displays a clear colored startup notification
+* 🎨 Includes an ASCII art logo banner for better branding and UX

 ---